 India is closed for tourism.
 All non-resident foreign nationals are banned from entering.

 Negative PCR or NAAT test results required for arrivals from the UK.
-All arrivals face a period of quarantine on entering India.
-Mandatory 2nd test on arrival & 7 days later.
+Arrivals from the UK face a period of quarantine on entering India.
+If entry is permitted mandatory 2nd test on arrival & 8 days later.